Prince25/StockAlertBot/README.md

 ### How does it work?

-Enter links of the products you want tracked and how often you want the program to check if those products are in stock.
-When an item becomes available, you may configure it to  notify you through variety of alerts including sound, email, discord and slack notifications, SMS / Text, console, automatically opening the URL in your browser, and more to come.
+Enter links of the products you want tracked and how often you want the program to monitor them.
+When an item becomes available, you will be alerted through variety of notifications
+<br><br>

+### Features
+* Automatically open a product's URL
+* Notifications
+    * Desktop
+    * Email
+    * SMS / Text
+    * Terminal
+    * Webhooks: Discord, IFTTT, and Slack
 <br><br>

 ### What stores/websites are supported?